matplotlib/matplotlib/doc/users/screenshots.rst

 =======

-The :func:`~matplotlib.pyplot.legend` command automatically generates figure legends, with Matlab compatible legend placement commands.
+The :func:`~matplotlib.pyplot.legend` command automatically generates figure legends, with MATLAB compatible legend placement commands.
 Thanks to Charles Twardy for input on the legend command